Marker Logo

 Caption of two far right photos:

-a plaque you can see on the right side of this monument.
+Hoover Dam is still a challenging, and sometimes dangerous place to work.
+The men who died during construction are honored by a plaque you can see on the right side of this monument.

 Inscription.

-Heroes of Hoover. . , The building of Hoover Dam was a ray of hope for a nation struggling with hard times.
+The building of Hoover Dam was a ray of hope for a nation struggling with hard times.
 Newsreel images of the high-scalers who worked the canyon walls ignited public interest in the project.

 "Scaling" is the process of removing loose rock from a cliff face.
 The high scalers dangled from ropes, using jackhammers to drill holes for dynamite.
-After a blast, they returned to pry off loose rock. .
-This historical marker was erected by U.S. Department of the Interior Bureau of Reclamation.
-It is Near Boulder City in Clark County Nevada
+After a blast, they returned to pry off loose rock.

 Erected by U.S. Department of the Interior Bureau of Reclamation.

 Location.
 36° 0.928′ N, 114° 44.459′ W. Marker is near Boulder City, Nevada, in Clark County.
-Marker is on Hoover Dam Access Road, on the left when traveling north.
-Marker is adjacent to the “High Scaler” statue, in front of the Hoover Dam Café.
+It is on Hoover Dam Access Road, on the left when traveling north.
+Marker is adjacent to the “High Scaler” statue, in front of the Hoover Dam Cafι.
 Touch for map.
 Marker is at or near this postal address: 81 Hoover Dam Access Road, Boulder City NV 89005, United States of America.
 Touch for directions.

-Photographed By Rev. Ronald Irick, December 2, 2017
+Photographed by Rev. Ronald Irick, December 2, 2017

 2. Heroes of Hoover Marker